 The subscription is £40 per term (£35 if you are not wage-earning for whatever reason and £15 for registered students).
 The fee includes the hire of scores – you don’t need to provide your own.

 Please speak to our Treasurer if the subscription is an issue for you – we don’t want anyone to be deterred by the cost.

 What our members say

-These are some of the responses members gave recently when asked what they thought about the choir.
+These are some of the responses members gave in 2019 when asked what they thought about the choir.

 - It is something quite different from the rest of my life and I enjoy the company of the other singers.